 Faial da Terra is a picturesque village on the southeast coast of São Miguel Island in the Azores.
 Known for its natural beauty and tranquil atmosphere, this small locality enchants visitors with its stunning landscapes, scenic trails, and rich cultural heritage.

-Its main attractions are the Salto do Prego waterfall, a popular hiking destination, and the traditional stone houses reflecting the region’s history and rustic charm.
+Its main attractions are the Salto do Prego waterfall, a popular hiking destination, and the traditional stone houses, which reflect the region’s history and rustic charm.
+Faial da Terra is a true haven for those seeking an authentic connection with Azorean nature and tradition.

-What is Faial da Terra?
+What is Faial da Terra

 Faial da Terra is a parish in São Miguel, known locally as the “Nativity Scene of the Island.”
 Its residents mainly depend on agricultural activities for their livelihood.
 This parish boasts several unique features, including its fertile lands, proximity to the sea, and the main bathing areas of São Miguel.